SnowLeoo/rules-and-docs/role-specifications.md

 ## Admin

 - Admins have every permission and also bypass channel specific permission settings.
-- Admins must have MFA enabled to use their permissions.
+- Admins must have 2FA enabled to use their permissions.
 - Admins can access a seperated chat, only visible for Admins.
 - The main duties of the Admins are:
   - Punish members who violate the guilds rules (report, mute, ban, kick)